mauriciofarina/SelfDrivingCar-TrafficSignClassifier/README.md

 In order to test the trained model, 8 external images were predicted by the network.
 All images were rescaled to a size of 32x32 and labeled to its respective label.
 After the execution of the script, all images were predicted correctly.
 The individually results can be seen below:

 #### 2 - Speed limit (50km/h)
 <img src="./InternetImages/2.jpg" width="128">
 <img src="./plots/Internet_2.png">

+Speed Limit signs can be tricky some times.
+Since the image resolution is not high enough, for the numbers to be represented correctly every time, the model may wrongly predict a speed limit sign as another speed limit sign.
+This effect can be observing the softmax values from this and the next image, which usually have secondary predictions as other speed limits signs labels.

 |             |   1°   |   2°   |   3°   |   4°   |   5°   |
 |-------------|--------|--------|--------|--------|--------|